Trip Facts

 • Private transfer Kathmandu-Shivalaya-Phaplu-Kathmandu

-• Camping & Teahouse lodge accommodation during trek on full board
+• Teahouse lodge accommodation during trek on full board

 • Trek Permits & National Park fees